This policy describes how we process personal information from individuals.

 Information you give us directly

-For example, we may obtain personal information about you when you sign up for membership, take part in one of our events, supply goods and services, purchase products and services or contact us about campaigns or policies.
+For example, we may obtain personal information about you when you register, take part in one of our events, supply goods and services, purchase products and services or contact us about campaigns or policies.

 Information you give us indirectly